Guide to the 23 Segments:

 Brick Chorus (at least a dozen adults, with 2/3 being male singers)

 San Francisco Youth Hostel Group (preferably 12 or 18 college-aged, mixed voices)

 Animals (as many singers as possible; will probably be behind curtain, so no costumes are needed)

 MC3 (3 treble voices singing in tight harmony)

 The location of the story alternates between America and Enemia.
 The American scenes all take place in the relatively modern “Candle High School”, either downstairs in a classroom or upstairs in the Teachers’ Commune.
 The Enemian scenes take place in a Ko-Lat Village scrap-yard in which a primitive 1-room schoolhouse has been built.
 Most scenes take place either in the schoolhouse or in the adjacent dirt schoolyard, or both.
 The final 2 segments take place on a more modern stage in Jeeno, a larger Enemian city.

 Although the name “St. Louis” is mentioned a few times, any American city will do.
 Please feel free to substitute your own city’s name to make it more relevant.

 A central concept in Candelescence is the “Fountain-Flush”.
 The Fountain-Flush is a tool that artists can use to change society.
 The artist can reinforce a behavior by linking it to attractive, likeable people.
 The artist can extinguish a behavior by linking it to repulsive people.
 Not only does Candelescence introduce the concept of a Fountain-Flush, the entire musical is itself a Fountain-Flush.

 If you'd rather have a bound book, make sure you buy the newest version.
-The candle on its cover is drawn with one continuous line.
-Also, the candle flame has a white color in it.
+The candle on the cover of the newest version is drawn with one continuous line.
+Also, there's a white color in the candle flame.